-Entry Requirement: 6 English credits at Level 1 Credits: Up to 15 Level 2 credits extra assistance towards the improvement of their literacy levels.
+Entry Requirement: 6 English credits at Level 1 Credits: Up to 15 Level 2 credits Course Outline: The aim of this course is to improve all round language skills and students will be provided with extra assistance towards the improvement of their literacy levels.
 Students will study the language and impact of written and visual texts.
 They will be involved in writing, viewing, reading and presenting.
 At this level, students are expected to analyse significant aspects of language and literature.
+Assessment: Internal assessment 7 credits, external assessment 8 credits